Accessibility

 3. Understandable

-It goes without saying that we want the content to be available to all users.
-Following content guidelines and ensuring the UI is consistent will help all users understand the products and navigate more effectively.
+Content should be available to all users.
+Following UX writing guidelines and ensuring a consistent UI helps users understand products and navigate them effectively.

 4. Robust

-Any digital products we build should be compatible with current and future technologies.
-Although this primarily falls on developers to implement, anyone in the product team can assist in planning and testing their output.
+Digital products should be compatible with current and future technologies.
+Developers primarily implement this, but anyone on the product team can assist with planning and testing.

 Accessibility and impairment